Power Morcellator Attorneys

 The Ethicon subsidiary of Johnson & Johnson has indicated that it will no longer be selling power morcellators following concerns about the use of the devices and the spread of undetected cancerous cells.
 The company, which has a commanding 75% control of the market, will not currently be recalling the devices; however, they will no longer be providing the Gynecare Morcellex, Morcellex Sigma, and Gynecare X-Tract.

-On July 30, 2014, they released a statement that said the following:
+On July 30, 2014, Ethicon released a statement that said the following:

 "We believe Ethicon Morcellation Devices perform as intended and there are patients who can benefit from procedures using laparoscopic power morcellators, but the risk-benefit assessment associated with the use of these devices in hysterectomy and myomectomy procedures for removing fibroids remains uncertain.
 Because of this uncertainty, Ethicon believes that a market withdrawal of Ethicon Morcellation Devices is the appropriate course of action at this time until further medical guidelines are established and/or new technologies are developed to mitigate the risk"

-The worldwide suspension of these sales, however, does not stop healthcare professionals from using power morcellators that are already in their hospital inventories.
-There are many who voice concerns that this is not a strong enough step and that Johnson & Johnson should be issuing a recall of this dangerous device.
+The worldwide suspension of these sales, however, does not stop professionals from using power morcellators that are already in their hospital.
+There are many who voice concerns that this is not a strong enough step and that Johnson & Johnson should be issuing a recall of this device.

 At Arnold & Itkin LLP, we are committed to helping the victims of dangerous medical devices recover the just compensation they deserve.
-If you have been diagnosed with cancer after having a surgery performed with the use of power morcellation, we encourage you to contact our skilled trial attorneys as soon as possible.
+If you have been diagnosed with cancer after having a surgery performed with the use of power morcellation, we encourage you to contact us as soon as possible.
 We recognize the dangers that are associated with these devices, and we can help you fight to recover compensation for your losses.

 To request a complimentary and confidential consultation, contact us today at (888) 493-1629.